dhwanitgajjar/cs210Project/README.md

 **How to use app.py**
 ![image](https://github.com/user-attachments/assets/7e74c5ab-c51f-4139-998f-61a5c704e59b)
 Run the app.py file.
 Install the necessary libraries.
-When the terminal opens look for : **Running on http://127.0.0.1:5000** Right Click on it to open the dashboard
+When the terminal opens up, look for : **Running on http://127.0.0.1:5000**
+Hold Ctrl and left Click on it to access the dashboard.